 In my recruiting experience, most candidates who put on a full-court press and try to sell themselves during an interview didn’t leave me a lot of room to ask questions.
 And part of my job was to dig deeper into people’s backgrounds to make sure we were making a sound hiring decision, meaning I sometimes had to ask uncomfortable things.

 The problem with the sales pitch is that if it goes on for too long, it can make an interviewer think you’re trying to hide something.
 Don’t want to talk about that time you were fired?
 Or that project that didn’t go your way?
 Surprise—you’re only doing yourself a disservice if you don’t discuss those things (or even give them a chance to come up), and even more so when you try “redirecting” the conversation to avoid those topics.
-So, swallow your pride and be honest.
-Know this: It takes more effort to distract a hiring manager than it does to prepare real answers to those trickier topics.
+So, swallow your pride and

 Check Out Amazing Companies Hiring Now